elizarov/BGP-proxy/README.md

 * `bgp:<host>` another BGP server as a source of IP address prefixes.
 * `<ip-prefix>/<bits>` an ip address mask.
-* `<ip-v4-address>` a literal numeric IP address.
+* `<ip-address>` a literal numeric IPv4 address.
-* `<dns-name>` a DNS name.
-It gets resolved periodically and the IP addresses it resolves to are used.
+* `<host-name>` a host name.
+It gets resolved periodically via DNS and the IP addresses it resolves to are used.
-* `*.<dns-suffix>` matches all DNS names that end with a specified suffix.
+* `*.<host-name-suffix>` matches all host names that end with a specified suffix.
 It is supported only in DNS proxy mode.

 Configuration file gets automatically reloaded from disk when its change is detected.
 No restart is needed.